 Pictures can tell a 1000 words, but those 1000 words can't be as useful if you're not getting anyone to read them.
 Instagram has not been shy in its blatant favouritism for live videos, stories and videos.
 If you want to expand your reach on the platform without putting money behind your messaging, you'll need to leverage these tools effectively.

 You can use videos, stories and Instagram live to bring your image posts to life and provide users with more context.
-Your videos don't all have to be high production value; people want to know who the faces are behind the charity and what they are like as well as the people they are helping.
+Your videos don't all have to be high production value; people want to know who the faces are behind the charity and what they are like and the people they are helping.

 11. Bonus tip - Donation sticker